 In renewable energy systems, deep cycle batteries provide the energy storage for your system.
 Unlike your car battery, deep cycle batteries that are used in renewable energy applications are meant to be discharged and recharged (cycled) repeatedly.
 To maintain healthy batteries and prolong battery life, most manufacturers suggest limiting the depth of discharge to about 20%.
 (That means the deep cycle batteries will be at 80% capacity or better.)
 At the very least, do not allow the batteries to be discharged below 50% Depth of Discharge (DOD).
 Often an inverter will have a Low Voltage Disconnect feature that will disconnect loads at a given set point.
 Low voltage alarms can provide audible warnings as well.
 Ammeters, Voltmeters, Battery Monitors can help better maintain deep cycle battery health and provide statistics about the overall health of the system.

-When selecting solar batteries (deep cycle batteries), you'll have the option to use flooded lead acid (FLA) batteries or sealed batteries (AGM or Gel cell).
+When selecting deep cycle batteries for storage from your solar array or wind turbine, you'll have the option to use flooded lead acid (FLA) batteries or sealed batteries (AGM or Gel cell).
 Keep in mind that FLA batteries require a bit of maintenance, however, they generally last longer than their sealed counterparts.
-Water Miser Vent Cap - Reduces Battery Watering can reduce the frequency that the deep cycle batteries need watering.
+Water miser vent caps, which reduces battery watering, can reduce the frequency that the deep cycle batteries need watering.
 You'll need one vent cap for each 2 V cell.

 Desulphators are another good low cost investment that can help prevent sulfation and boost the performance of the batteries.
 Flooded Lead Acid deep cycle batteries can build up sulfate crystals on their lead plates over time.
 Our desulfators "shake" these sulfate crystals off the surface electronically and can actually save the life of a battery that would otherwise be thrown out.

 Whether you have one battery or a bank of 36, proper storage is essential.
-Battery Boxes can provide a neat and safe way to contain the batteries or you can build your own battery box.
-Often people add an optional battery Ventilators/Battery Fans that can vent the hydrogen gas that is naturally exhausted by the deep cycle batteries charging.
+Battery boxes can provide a neat and safe way to contain the batteries or you can build your own battery box.
+Often people add an optional battery ventilators or battery fans that can vent the hydrogen gas that is naturally exhausted by the deep cycle batteries charging.

-Connect your solar batteries (i.e. deep cycle batteries), using Battery Interconnect Cables, in series, parallel, or a combination of both depending upon your system voltage and the storage capacity you need.
+Connect your solar batteries (i.e. deep cycle batteries), using solar battery interconnect cables, in series, parallel, or a combination of both depending upon your system voltage and the storage capacity you need.
 Read more about this in the how to section about deep cycle battery bank sizing.
 While deep cycle batteries may be a large expense for a sizeable off grid system, with proper care and maintenance, they should last 5-10 years.
 Let us know how many watt hours per day you need to provide, and the number of days of storage you need, and we'll be happy to offer specific sizing recommendations for your deep cycle batteries.